hollance/RWDevCon-Swift-Closures-Generics/0-For-Instructor/2-Demo-Talk-Notes.markdown

 Let's copy-paste this and then assign it to a variable.

-> let c = [paste]
+> let c: [paste]

-We do need to make a few syntax changes.
-The list of parameters actually becomes the type of the variable.
-And the stuff between the curly braces becomes the value of the variable, so it needs an equals sign.
+We do need to make a small change.
+The stuff between the curly braces becomes the value of the variable, so it needs an equals sign.

 This is really like any other variable declaration: here's the name, colon, the type, equals, and the value.
 Except that the type is really the type of a function [it's the same thing as this up here], and the value of the variable is a block of code.